Asset Location Can Reduce Taxation

 1. Before Making Withdrawals, Clients Should Think about Their Net Income

 In this hypothetical example, if you withdraw from the tax-deferred account, it will deplete your savings by an additional $1,840 (12% tax rate).
 Withdrawing $15,340 would allow you to receive a net $13,500.
-In contrast, the tax-free account would only require $13,500 to be withdrawn without any additional federal tax.
+In contrast, the tax-free account would only require $13,500 to be withdrawn without any additional federal income tax.

-Tax-Deffered Tax-Exempt
+Tax-Deferred Tax-Exempt

 Withdrawals will be taxed at ordinary income-tax rates.